 Susan Press - Fairfield Ward

-I've been a Labour Party member for over 30 years and am Chair of the Calder Branch.
-I am also national Vice-Chair of the Labour Representation Committee, which campaigns in the Labour Party for socialist policies.
-I'm proud of what the Town Council has achieved in the last 8 years.
-I am a member of the Community Funding, Strategy and Review, Twinning and Staffing Committees
+I've been a Labour Party member for over 35 years and am Chair of the Calder Branch.
+I'm proud of what the Town Council has achieved in the last 11 years since I became a member.
+I am Chair of the Picture House Committee and serve on the Community Funding and Staffing Committees.
+I also volunteer for Oxfam and the Todmorden Food Drop-in every Saturday at St Mary's Church

 I was elected to represent Fairfield ward in May 2011.